 Also, you can easily add veggies to this dish to get your greens in, if you are worried about offsetting the butter and cheese.
 Or you can make some simple, fresh vegetable sides to eat with this tortellini pasta recipe.
 I’ll go into more detail on that below, as well as offer some “pro-tips” for making this Easy Tortellini Alfredo the best it can be.

-For this dish, all you need is a few simple ingredients.
+For a delicious, cheesy plate of tortellini alfredo, all you need is a few simple ingredients.

 - Refrigerated cheese tortellini